 Getting honest, detailed feedback from this key group is one of the most powerful and effective ways to ensure that your product updates, enhancements, and pivots are moving you in the right direction.

 To take full advantage of the opportunity, however, you have to approach the conversation somewhat carefully.
 A clumsy or ill-timed ask can cost you big time in lost credibility.
-To help you put your best foot forward, we’ve collected 6 outstanding examples of feedback requests done right.
+To help you put your best foot forward, we’ve collected some outstanding examples of in-app feedback requests done right.
 But first, let’s take a closer look at exactly which users you want to engage.

-Which users should you ask for feedback?
+Which users should you ask for feedback, and when?

 While there are valid reasons to talk to users at different points in the customer journey, when you’re looking for guidance on how to evolve your product, you really want to be talking with the people who know it best.
-This means finding a way to target your questions the loyal, regular users who are committed to your product and have a strong understanding of its value.
+This means finding a way to target your questions to the loyal, regular users who are committed to your product and have a strong understanding of its value.

 Regulars are just what the name implies.
 Like the folks who have a usual order at the local coffee shop, these users are logging into your product frequently and consistently.
 They rely on your product to help them perform key tasks, and they are interested in learning what else it can do to make their jobs easier.
 When you need to bounce ideas off someone, these users should be your go-to audience.
 Their self-serving curiosity about new features and functionalities combined with their tendency to have Opinions-with-a-capital-O about how things should work make them an ideal feedback group.

 Whether you’re trying to gauge responses to a feature update, crowdsource new ideas, or just figure out what your most loyal users are thinking, in-app questionnaires, surveys, and feedback forms are a great way to solicit and collect customer feedback.
 We suggest figuring out which metrics you want to learn more about and tackle, and then choose the best feedback method from there.

 Patagonia is an outdoor apparel company known for its attention to detail and commitment to the environment.
 They pay attention to all the little things that make their clothing special.
-Likewise, they go to extra lengths to make sure that their customer feedback is as specific as possible.
+Likewise, they go to extra lengths to make sure that their real-time customer feedback is as specific as possible.

 In a previous iteration of Patagonia’s website UX, they let users set the context for their feedback by indicating what kind of feedback they wanted to provide and which part of the page it related to.
 This allowed Patagonia to more easily zero in on exactly what needs to be addressed.